 Because centile charts are usually used to assess a parameter over time, they are normally presented graphically.
-The parameter such as height, weight or head circumference is shown on the y axis and the age or gestation on the x-axis.
+The parameter such as height, weight or head circumference is shown on the y axis and the age or gestation on the x axis.
 The graph shows a number of lines representing important centiles.
-These would usually be the 50th centile (average), 25th and 75th centiles as well as the 3rd and/or 10th centile and the 90th and/or 97th centile.
+All paediatric growth charts now have 9 centile lines which are 0.4th, 2nd, 9th, 25th, 50th, 75th, 91st, 98th and 99.6th centiles.
 These charts are purely to illustrate that presentation.
 Note that there are different charts for boys and for girls.

 Interpretation of centiles

-It is dangerous to take an arbitrary figure such as the 10th or even 3rd centile and to declare that anything below that is abnormal.
-Not only does this automatically label 3% or even 10% of the population as 'abnormal' but some cases of abnormality will be missed.
+It is dangerous to take an arbitrary figure such as the 2nd centile and to declare that anything below that is abnormal.
+Not only does this automatically label 2% of the population as 'abnormal' but some cases of abnormality will be missed.
 What matters is not so much an isolated value as changes with time.